 Expansive windows flood the dining room with light.
 In front of a large window seat, the dining table is paired with three egg chairs and two armless leather dining chairs.

 The laundry room combines antique style with modern touches like geometric tile flooring.
-A vintage style wall-mount faucet sits above a small farmhouse apron-front sink, accented by hexagonal tile backsplash.
-Built-ins above the washer and dryer create a chic folding surface.
+A vintage style wall-mount faucet sits above a small farmhouse apron-front sink, accented by a hexagonal tile backsplash.
+Built-in wood countertops above the washer and dryer create a chic folding surface.

 An antique bed and botanical artwork create a vintage vibe in the bedroom.

-Large floral wallpaper from Anewall and a framed doe print charm in the nursery.
+Large floral wallpaper from Anewall and a framed doe print offer charming decor in the nursery.
 Bonnie purposefully kept the children's rooms small to draw them to the main living space for family time.

 The bathroom features white shiplap siding surrounding a vintage clawfoot tub.
 Brass accents echo the kitchen design while creating an antique aesthetic.